 “What can I do for you?” asked the Francisrooney.
 “A pear perhaps?”
 He offered a branch.

-The Saveyourenergyrex shook his head, his low brow furrowing deeper into his scaly skull.
+The Saveyourenergyrex shook his head, his low brow furrowing deeper into his scaly scalp.

 “There’s been a purge.”